stanislavsemeniuk/quiz-game/README.md

+## Quiz Game app

 This engaging Quiz Game project offers a delightful gaming experience, combining fun trivia challenges with user-friendly features.
 Elevate your knowledge and enjoy the thrill of competing in various categories and difficulty levels.
 Let the excitement begin!

+Experience the Quiz Game now!
+[Try it](https://quiz-game-pied-one.vercel.app/)

+Feel the excitement, challenge your knowledge, and enjoy the immersive world of quizzes!

 ## Features: